sbordeyne/flutter-challenge/README.md

 You can mount a volume to `/app/todos.db` if you need a way to keep the database persistent between restarts.

+The API doesn't serve static files.
+If you upload files, do so by encoding them as base64, the `file` field is defined as a `TEXT` in the sqlite3 schema.

+The API is kept very broad on purpose, you do not have to implement everything the API allows you to.
+The very basics for this assignment do not need advanced filters, file support, batch creation or task priority.

 Simply run `make run` to run the backend.
 The server will start listening on port `8080`.